ST. CROIX INSIGHTS

 For those with curious minds, here is a brief history of chocolate:

 Interestingly, most of chocolate’s long history was only in beverage form, with no sugar.
 In fact, one archaeological excavation in Honduras found pottery from 1400 BC with cocoa residue.

 By the 17th century, chocolate was a fashionable drink throughout Europe.
 Yet, it remained mostly something for the privileged few.
-A little over 100 years later the industrial revolution made higher level of production possible.
+A little over 100 years later, the industrial revolution made a higher level of production possible.

 Remarkably, chocolate was included in soldier’s rations in the Revolutionary War.

 It contains flavanols which are believed to benefit heart health by reducing blood pressure and improving blood flow to the heart.
-Darker varieties have been found to help prevent blood clots.
+Darker varieties have been found to help prevent blood clots as well.

 The age-old favorite is a also steady heart stimulant and ensures that the blood vessels do not constrict.